codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/create_news_items.rst

 There are probably only four things here that look unfamiliar.

-The ``session()->getFlashdata('error')`` is used to display the error related to CSRF protection to the user.
+The :php:func:`session()` function is used to get the Session object, and ``session()->getFlashdata('error')`` is used to display the error related to CSRF protection to the user.
 However, by default, if a CSRF validation check fails, an exception will be thrown, so it does not work yet.
 See :ref:`csrf-redirection-on-failure` for more information.

-The :php:func:`validation_list_errors()` function is used to report errors related to form validation.
+The :php:func:`validation_list_errors()` function provided by the :doc:`../helpers/form_helper` is used to report errors related to form validation.

 The :php:func:`csrf_field()` function creates a hidden input with a CSRF token that helps protect against some common attacks.

-The :php:func:`set_value()` function is used to show old input data when errors occur.
+The :php:func:`set_value()` function provided by the :doc:`../helpers/form_helper` is used to show old input data when errors occur.

 Controller
 ==========